This message was given by Mr. Phan Duc Hieu - Member of the National Assembly's Economic Committee in an interview with Cong Thuong Newspaper.

 Firstly, regarding the Party's policies, I can point out important milestones such as:

-Resolution of the 6th Central Conference, Session VI, our Party affirmed: The private economy is allowed to develop without any restrictions on location, scale, or industry that is not prohibited by law.
+In the Resolution of the 6th Central Conference of the 6th term, our Party affirmed: The private economy is allowed to develop without any restrictions on location, scale, or profession that is not prohibited by law.
 That is a very big change.

 The 5th Central Conference of the 9th tenure continued to identify: The private economy is an important component of the national economy, private economic development is a long-term strategic issue in the development of a multi-sector socialist-oriented economy, contributing significantly to the successful implementation of the core task of economic development, industrialization, modernization, and enhancing the country's internal strength in international economic integration.

-Second, the Constitution recognizes that every individual has the right to freely conduct business in industries that are not prohibited by law.
+Second, the Constitution recognizes that every individual has the right to freely conduct business in industries not prohibited by law.
 More importantly, it ensures that property is protected, which means safety.

-The next point I want to emphasize is the birth of Resolution 41, not only to facilitate production and business activities as usual but also to encourage the spirit of enterprises.
+The next point I want to emphasize is the birth of Resolution 41, not only to facilitate production and business activities as usual but also to encourage the spirit of businesses.

 Along with institutional improvement, we have something that many countries do, which is institutional reform programs, called broad-based institutional reform programs.
 Starting with the story of granting business licenses in 2000 and most recently, more than 10 years ago, the Government had a specialized Resolution on improving the investment and business environment.